spyke/spyke/README.md

-spyke is a Python package for visualizing, navigating, and spike sorting extracellular waveform data.
-It currently works with [Swindale Lab] (http://swindale.ecc.ubc.ca) `.srf` files.
+spyke is a Python package for visualizing, navigating, and spike sorting neuronal extracellular waveform data.

+Spyke currently works with [Swindale Lab](http://swindale.ecc.ubc.ca) `.srf` files.
 Some of its functionality was inherited from Tim Blanche's Delphi program "SurfBawd".

 Some icons were copied from Ubuntu's [Humanity](http://launchpad.net/humanity) icon theme.